nilzeronull/unflac/README.md

  * get the artist/performer/composer right
  * multi-disk cue sheets support
  * detect cue sheet encoding and convert to utf8
+ * an option to format the output path in a specific way

 ## NOTES